bandframework/surmise/docs/random_number_generation.rst

 possible all |surmise| code should reproduce the same results when the same task is run with an identical RNG setup.

+Users are expected to create and manage ``scipy.stats``-compatible RNGs that they set into |surmise| using the :py:func:`set_RNG` function.

+.. autofunction:: surmise.set_RNG

 The following demonstrates this and shows that users are free to change the single RNG being used by |surmise|.